chauhanprakhar/classic-bittorrent/README.md

 ### Magnet Link Support
 - `magnetInfo(link string) error`: Extracts and verifies metadata from a magnet link, including the tracker URL and info hash.
 - `magnetHandshake(link string) (net.Conn, int, error)`: Performs a handshake with the first peer retrieved from the magnet link, ensuring metadata extensions are supported.

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Acknowledgments

+- BitTorrent protocol specification
+- Bencode encoding specification
+- The Go community

+---

+**Note**: This tool is for educational purposes.
+Please ensure compliance with local laws and regulations when using BitTorrent technology.